Mr. Forbush and the Penguins: Box office

 The film failed to recoup its considerable cost.
+Sidney Gillat claimed the failure of the movie, along with Loot and The Three Sisters did particular damage to British Lion.

 Critical reception

+Variety called it "a corny story, overly familiar with respect to plotting and sentimentality" in which "the only bright spot" was the penguins.

 The Monthly Film Bulletin wrote: In the introduction to Forbush and the Penguins, its author Graham Billing claimed that it was "the first serious novel to come out of Antarctica".
 The film, as it has emerged from EMI, has managed not only to banish all seriousness but also to minimise the relevance of the Antarctic setting – this despite some fine, hard-edged location photography by Edward Scaife, and the drama of the wild-life sequences compiled by Arne Sucksdorff.
 Of course, the novel has been through a few mutations on its way to the screen: the original version of the film, completed by Al Viola and featuring Forbush alone with his terror in the face of the cruelty of life and death in the Antarctic, has been pruned and supplemented by entirely new framing material, set in London and shot by an uncredited Roy Boulting.
 This new footage inserts Hayley Mills and that weariest of old pop moralities, the futility of the promiscuous life, even bringing the point – and Forbush – confidently home with a final clinch on the London rooftops.
 Before being subjected to this inexplicable attack of double-think, the film conceivably held some interest.
 The surviving Antarctic material features some realistically gruelling action; but the central character is now reduced to the abbreviated, caricatured motions of a clown, comic and tragic by unconvincing turns.The Guardian said the film "isn't as bad as we'd been led to believe, though there's a pretty grotty first half hour to sit through."

 The Evening Standard called it "a comfortably old fashioned comedy in the Ealing tradition" in which the lead character was "a stale bore".

+The movie was not released in the US until 1981.
+The New York Times called it "a pleasant surprise... many of these birds' best scenes have a passion and poignancy that human players don't often match."

 Filmink called it "a spectacularly charmless movie in which Mills is wasted, only worth watching for its location photography.
 Hayley is charming in her few scenes and the film would’ve been better if she’d played the lead – she would have been more at home with the material than the actual star, John Hurt."